-Dabs gets its name from the fact that it only takes a very small amount, or a dab, in order to produce a euphoric feeling or “high.”
+Dabs get their name because it only takes a tiny amount, or a dab, to produce a euphoric feeling or “high.”
 The distinctive quality of dabs is their high concentration of THC, the psychoactive chemical in marijuana that makes people feel high.
 For example, common marijuana flowers contain about twenty percent potency.
 In contrast, dabs contain approximately seventy percent THC potency.

 How Do Dabs Work?

-The dab itself is a somewhat sticky substance that users don’t smoke in a typical fashion like they would with traditional marijuana.
+The dab itself is a somewhat sticky substance often called “wax” or “concentrate” that users don’t smoke in a typical fashion as they would with traditional marijuana.
 Instead, people inhale the vapors to smoke the dabs.
 Some of the equipment used for this process includes:

 What Are the Dangers of Dabbing?

 In addition, anytime you breathe in a foreign substance, especially one that is heated, you cause damage to your lungs.
-There are other serious risks with it due to the method of delivery.
-Use of marijuana dabs may result in:
+There are other severe risks with it due to the method of delivery.
+Use of marijuana dabs may result in the following: